anaccount413/fittastic/README.md

 Fit-tastic is a fitness web application designed to help users achieve their health and wellness goals.
-Built with modern web technologies, Fit-tastic offers a comprehensive suite of features to enhance your fitness journey.
+Built with modern web technologies, this application offers a comprehensive suite of features to enhance your fitness journey.

 Key Features:
 Diet Recommendations: Personalized diet plans based on user goals.